top of page

 Map ACEA members.png

-The Environment's ministers, in the Abidjan Declaration adopted during the 10th Special Session of the African Ministerial Conference on the Environment (AMCEN)
+The Minister of Environment, in the Abidjan Declaration adopted during the 10th Special Session of the African Ministerial Conference on the Environment (AMCEN)

 "reiterate the commitment made at 17th Ordinary session of the of the Africa Ministerial Conference on the Environment to raise awareness on the circular economy and to encourage members states to join and support the African Circular Economy Alliance to harness the benefits of circular economy to minimize resource extraction, generate green jobs and safeguard the planet, in line with Africa’s ambition to reduce land degradation, desertification and drought"